Most recent update: March 5, 2021 : This page is not written for or intended for use in legal endeavors.

 As there is often hearing disturbance and dizziness combined, examination for both should be performed.
 Audiometry should be done in all.
 We also favor sweep OAE testing.
 In patients with hearing disturbance, an "ECochG" may be done.

 An MRI scan or CT scan of the inner ear (temporal bone CT scan) is usually performed.
 If available, a VEMP may be useful.
 An EEG may be obtained for persons with paroxysmal cognitive symptoms suggestive of epilepsy.
 Moving platform posturography is helpful to quantify balance deficits.
+An MRI of the neck can be helpful to establish the extent of neck injury.

 Treatment is individualized to the diagnosis.
 Treatment usually includes a combination of hearing assistive devices, medication, and counseling about prognosis.
 Occasionally, surgery may be recommended.